MuhammadAsifJawad/WhatsappMsg-Bomber/README.md

-# WhatsappWeb-Bomber
+# WhatsappMsg-Bomber
-WhatsappWeb-Bomber send unlimited message at a time on any Phone Number.
+WhatsappMsg-Bomber send unlimited message at a time on any Phone Number.
-## What is WhatsappWeb-Bomber?
+## What is WhatsappMsg-Bomber?
-WhatsappWeb-Bomber is use whatsapp web technology.It is a way where you can make your WhatsApp account as a whatsapp Message Bomber.<br>
+WhatsappMsg-Bomber is use whatsapp web technology.It is a way where you can make your WhatsApp account as a whatsapp Message Bomber.<br>
 just sending this type of message from other account on it.
 ```
 type: Bomb